EvanBelcher/DrillBook/Usage.md

 ##Installation
 ????????????????????

+##Terminology
+- Page
+	- Individual sheet of drill paper.
+Also known as a set.
+A page has [a set of information](../master/Usage.md/editing-the-page) associated with it.
+- Show
+	- Set of pages.
+An entire show is stored in one JSON file.
+- Dot
+	- Individual person represented on a page.
+A dot has a [a set of information](../master/Usage.md/editing-dots) associated with it.
+- DrillSweet directory
+	- **Documents/DrillSweet 2/** by default

 ##Placing and moving dots
 - Click in the bounds of the field to place a dot.
 It will be automatically selected.
 - Click on an existing dot to select it.